satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 - The validation accuracy must be ~1-2% (or ~0.01-0.02 as a decimal) close to the training dataset accuracy otherwise we have a model that is either underfitting or overfitting.

+### Inference and Test Sets (important distinction between test and validation here:)

+- Validation datasets stem from the training set itself and help test the network against bits and pieces from the training dataset itself

+- Test sets or test datasets are difference training samples that weren't initially in the training sample itself and are used on the neural network to see if it's able to make an accurate inference.
+For my research purposes, this would refer to using the SIE dataset if the SIS+shear dataset was used to train the network.

+**Test datasets $\neq$ Validation data!!!!!!**

 ***
 ### Tags: #NeuralNetworks #Keras